The seeding of cosmic ray electrons by cluster radio galaxies: a review

 \section{Observations}

-The electrons emitting in diffuse radio sources in clusters are in most case expected not to be accelerated in-situ.
-Radio phoenixes and disturbed radio tails such as those shown in Fig.~\ref{fig:gallery} represent the clearest evidence of how the relativistic plasma ejected by cluster AGN can seed the ICM with non-thermal components while being mixed and distributed in the surrounding environment by thermal gas motions.
+The electrons emitting in diffuse cluster radio sources are, in most cases, expected not to be accelerated in-situ.
+Radio phoenixes and disturbed radio tails such as those shown in Fig.~\ref{fig:gallery} represent the clearest evidence of how the relativistic plasma ejected by cluster AGN can seed the ICM with non-thermal components, while being mixed and distributed in the surrounding environment by thermal gas motions.